peter-power-594/WordpressMarkupMarkdown/readme.txt

 The current version is based on components that are not compatible with assistive devices like screen readers.
 Several available alternative plugins could cover the gap while I'm working on a new interface.
 Thank you for your patience and your understanding.

 == Changelog ==

+= 3.3.1 =

+Improvements:
+- Markdown extra patches added to support HTML multi-attributes `## Headline {#h2 .short .great lang=en}` => `<h2 id="h2" lang="en" class="short great">Headline</h2>`
+- Basic block classnames added to headlines and images to avoid broken layout with themes built for Gutenberg `### H3 Tag` => `<h3 class="wp-block-heading">H3 Tag</h3>`
+- ACF Markup Markdown custom fields can now be used in the frontend with acf_form_head & acf_form

+Bug fix:
+- Static Cache is disabled by default to avoid side effects with a few cache engine
+- Filters fixed: when cache was turned on, excerpt was returning the content value

+New feature: AUTO PLUGS
+Unlike *Addons* designed to add extra features to the editing experience, the *Plugs* will be designed to smooth the behavior of the rendering with existing WP plugins.
+The first plug with WP Geshi Highlight has been added to allow the rendering of snippets on the frontend

 = 3.2.6 =